You are here

 FGSS Teaching Assistantships:

 The graduate assistant position involves event, communications and curriculum planning support for the program.
-Appointments are for one semester but may be renewed at the discretion of the program manager.
-The workload averages about 5 hours per week but will vary as events and other duties demand.
+Appointment is for academic year 2018-2019, but may be renewed at the discretion of the program manager.
+The workload averages about 6 hours per week but will vary as events and other duties demand.
 Applicants must be a registered, full-time Cornell graduate student and available to work events in the late afternoon and evening.
 Please review the application for compensation details and specific responsibilities, this position is paid but does not include health insurance or a tuition waiver.

 For more information about the FGSS graduate minor